doctrine/dbal/docs/en/reference/types.rst

     This type will always be mapped to the database vendor's ``text`` type internally as there is no way of storing a PHP array representation natively in the database.
-    Furthermore this type requires a SQL column comment hint so that it can be reverse engineered from the database.
+    Furthermore this type requires an SQL column comment hint so that it can be reverse engineered from the database.
 Doctrine cannot map back this type properly on vendors not supporting column comments and will fall back to ``text`` type instead.